Logotel/php-mid-challenges/README.md

 - [ ] [Challenge 05](/src/Challenge05/)
 - [ ] [Challenge 06](/src/Challenge06/)

+### How to work

+Fork this branch and code on the forked one.
+Then email us with the forked URL.

 ### HINT

 Want to execute one test at the time?